Iran prepares to violate uranium limit in nuclear deal | DW | 17.06.2019

 "Iran's reserves are every day increasing at a more rapid rate.
 If it is important for (Europe) to safeguard the accord, they should make their best efforts," Kamalvandi said.
 "As soon as they carry out their commitments, things will naturally go back to their original state."

-Since US President Donald Trump withdrew American support for the Iran nuclear deal, Washington has pressured its European allies to do the same to further isolate Tehran.
+Washington has pressured its European allies to withdraw from the agreement to further isolate Tehran.
 But European signatories have resisted, arguing that the Iranian government has continued to follow the agreement.

 Read more: Germany fights to salvage Iran nuclear deal as deadline looms